programmfabrik/easydb-documentation/en/webfrontend/datamanagement/search/find/find.md

 ## search filter

-Click on `Filter` {.button} to enable or disable the *search filter*.
+Click on <code class="button">Filter</code> to enable or disable the *search filter*.
 The *search filter* groups found records by linked object types, file properties, object types, and pools.

 ![Search filter with filter search](filtertree.png)

 The filters are displayed with the number of corresponding records for each block.

 The selected checkboxes show active filters.
-If more than 10 filters are found per block, there is the possibility to click on `More` {.button} and search separately for filtered terms in the respective block.
+If more than 10 filters are found per block, there is the possibility to click on <code class="button">More</code> and search separately for filtered terms in the respective block.

 The search field is very simple.
 Here, only after a term can be automatically filtered left- and right-lined.